rroemhild/docker-test-openldap/README.md

 # OpenLDAP Docker Image for testing

 This image provides an OpenLDAP Server for testing LDAP applications, i.e. unit tests.
-The server is initialized with data from Futurama, Planet Express, Inc. Currently there are only entries for Fry, Lila and Bender.
+The server is initialized with the example domain `planetexpress.com` with data from the [Futurama Wiki][futuramawikia].
+Currently there are only entries for Fry, Lila and Bender.
 In the future I will add more Crew members and other objects, for more complex tests.

 Parts of the image are based on the work from Nick Stenning [docker-slapd][slapd] and Bertrand Gouny [docker-openldap][openldap].